Binary quartic forms having bounded invariants, and the boundedness of the average rank of elliptic curves: Introduction

 \subsection{Counting binary forms having bounded invariants (particularly quartic forms)}

-We prove the above theorems by developing techniques to count integer orbits, having bounded invariants, in certain {coregular representations} over $\Z$.
-Recall that a {\it coregular representation} is a pair $(G,V)$, where $G$ is an algebraic group and $V$ is a representation of $G$ (for our purposes, both defined over $\Z$) such that the ring of polynomial invariants of $G$ on $V$ is free.
+We prove the above theorems by developing techniques to count integral orbits, having bounded invariants, in certain {coregular representations} over $\Z$.
+We define a {\it coregular representation} as a pair $(G,V)$, where $G$ is an algebraic group and $V$ is a representation of $G$ (for our purposes, both defined over~$\Z$) such that the ring of relative polynomial invariants of $G(\C)$ on $V(\C)$ is a polynomial ring.
 Although our techniques are quite general, in this article we concentrate primarily on the case where $G=\GL_2$ and $V$ is the space of {\bf binary quartic forms} $ax^4+bx^3y+cx^2y^2+dx^3y+ey^4$.

 The problem of counting integral binary forms having bounded invariants is a classical one.
 The case of binary quadratic forms was first treated in the influential work {\it Disquisitiones Arithmeticae} of Gauss in 1801.
 Gauss studied the action of $\SL_2(\Z)$ on the space of integral binary quadratic forms $f(x,y)=ax^2+bxy+cy^2$ ($a,b,c\in\Z$)\footnote{Gauss actually considered only forms where $b$ is even; however, from the modern point of view, it is natural to allow all three coefficients $a,b,c$ to be arbitrary integers.} via linear substitution of variable, in terms of the unique polynomial invariant for this action, namely the discriminant $\Delta(f)=b^2-4ac$.
 (The polynomial invariant $\Delta(f)$ is ``unique'' in the sense that the ring of polynomial invariants is generated by one element, namely $\Delta(f)$.)